Improved Analysis of the Accelerated Noisy Power Method with Applications to Decentralized PCA: Experiments

 \subsection{ANPM}

-We provide synthetic experimental results for NPM and ANPM.
+We conduct experiments on synthetic datasets for NPM and ANPM.
 The aim is to highlight the impact of the eigengap $\Delta_k := 1 - \lambda_{k+1}/\lambda_k$, the norm of the noise $\xi := \Vert\bXi_t\Vert_2$, and the momentum parameter $\beta$ on the convergence speed and final precision of (A)NPM.
-More details on the synthetic instance generation method are provided in \cref{apdx:exp_anpm}.
 Here, the noise $\bXi_t$ is sampled randomly using a distribution inspired by the adversarial examples used for the proofs of \cref{sec:napm_opt}.
-We show in \cref{fig:anpm_experiments} the impact of these parameters on the evolution of $\sin\theta_k(\bU_k, \bX_t)$ by varying $\beta$, $\Delta_k$ and $\xi$, all other parameters being fixed. $\beta_t$ refers to the adaptive tuning heuristic defined in \eqref{eq:beta_heuristic}.
+We show in \cref{fig:anpm_experiments} the impact of these parameters on the evolution of $\sin\theta_k(\bU_k, \bX_t)$ by varying $\beta$, $\Delta_k$ and $\xi$, all other parameters being fixed. $\beta^\star = \lambda_{k+1}^2/4$ refers to the optimal momentum parameter, $\beta_c := \lambda_k^2/4$ to the upper bound on valid choices of $\beta$ in \cref{th:napm}, and $\beta_t$ to the adaptive tuning heuristic defined in \eqref{eq:beta_heuristic}.
+More details on the synthetic instance generation are provided in \cref{apdx:exp_anpm}.
 We make several comments on our results:

 \textbf{Transient and stationary regimes.}\quad All plots shown in \cref{fig:anpm_experiments} display a transient regime, in which $\sin\theta_k(\bU_k,\bX_t)$ decays geometrically, and a stationary regime, in which it stays almost constant at a final accuracy $\varepsilon$, which depends on $\Delta_k$ and $\xi$.
 This was expected from our proof of \cref{th:napm}.